ow3org/cardano-stake-pool-aws/README.md

 - On mainnet, you will need to regenerate the KES key every 90 days (use our provided script - will be automated in future release)
 - Cold keys must be generated and stored on your air-gapped offline machine
-- Exercise plenty in testnet before launching a mainnet node
+- Exercise plenty in a "test network" before operating a `mainnet` node

 You may also want to check out the `.bash_aliases` file for some helpful shortcuts.